Convert Figma logo to code with AI

 write_wav("output.wav", SAMPLE_RATE, audio_array)

-This will generate an audio file named "output.wav" containing the synthesized speech from the given text prompt.
+This will generate an audio file named "output.wav" with the synthesized speech from your text prompt.

 Competitor Comparisons